Professional Counseling for Anxiety, Depression, Trauma, and Marriage Therapy in Texas

 deconstruct, and then rewrite your story through empowerment.
 With Dialectical Behavioral

-Therapy, this is where you and I will work on developing mindfulness based skills, distress
+Therapy, this is where you and I will work on developing m

 tolerance skills, and interpersonal effectiveness skills.
 I find these skills to be highly effective